-The Libertad Act, better known as the Helms-Burton Act, named after its sponsors Sen. Jesse Helms (R-N.C.) and Rep. Dan Burton (R-Ind.), is an ill-conceived law.
-It grants U.S. citizens whose property was expropriated by Castro the right to sue in U.S. courts foreign companies and citizens "trafficking" in that property.
-That right-not granted to other U.S. citizens who may have lost property in other countries-is problematic because it essentially extends U.S. jurisdiction to the results of events that occurred on foreign territory.
+The Libertad Act, better known as the Helms-Burton Act for its sponsors Sen. Jesse Helms (R-NC) and Rep. Dan Burton (R-IN), is an ill-conceived law.
+It grants U.S. citizens whose property was expropriated by Castro the right to sue in U.S. courts foreign companies and citizens "trafficking" in that property (Title III).
+That right-not granted to U.S. citizens who may have lost property in other countries-is problematic because it essentially extends U.S. jurisdiction to the results of events that occurred on foreign territory.

 By imposing sanctions on foreign companies profiting from property confiscated by the Castro regime, the Helms-Burton Act seeks to discourage investment in Cuba.
 But fears that foreign investment there, which is much lower than official figures claim, will save the communist system from its inherent flaws are unfounded; significant capital flows to Cuba will not occur unless and until market reforms are introduced.
-While the Helms-Burton Act may slow investment in Cuba, U.S. allies (in particular, Canada, Mexico, and members of the European Union) have not welcomed that attempt to influence their foreign policy by threats of U.S. sanctions.
-Consequently-and not surprisingly-the European Union is contemplating retaliatory sanctions.
+While Helms-Burton may have slowed investment in Cuba, U.S. allies (in particular, Canada, Mexico, and members of the European Union) have not welcomed that attempt to influence their foreign policy by threat of U.S. sanctions.
+Consequently, they have repeatedly threatened to impose retaliatory sanctions and to take the United States to the World Trade Organization.